Piece by piece, Afghanistan reclaims its history

 The national museum, on the edge of the capital, barely survived after it become the front lines of the fighting that gripped Kabul during 1992-94.

-As warlords battled for control of the city, fighters pillaged the national museum, selling the choicest artifacts on the black market and using museum records to light camp-fires.
+As warlords battled for control of the city, fighters pillaged the national museum, selling the choicest artefacts on the black market and using museum records to light camp-fires.

 In 1994 the building was shelled, destroying its roof and top floor.
 The final assault came in 2001, when the Taliban decided all images must be smashed and installed a group charged with this task that demolished about 2500 works of art.